Australian Mist at a glance:

 The Burmese were used for their laid-back nature and dilute colours, the Abyssinians for their ticking and the domestics for their spots and vigor.
 The gene pool of over 30 cats consisted of half Burmese, quarter Abyssinian and quarter domestic.
 The breed was originally called the Spotted Mist, which fit the breed of the time, however, the name was changed to the Australian Mist when the marbled pattern was introduced in 1998.

-The breed is accepted by all of the cat associations in Australia and many overseas ones.
+All of the Australian cat associations accept the Australian Mist and many overseas ones also do.
 The Australian Mist arrived in the United Kingdom in 2007.

-The Australian Mist is a medium and well-proportioned cat.
+Medium in size and well proportioned.
 There is nothing extreme about the Australian Mist.

 The slightly round head is large, the nose has a slight dip with no break, large green eyes, medium to large ears, wide at the base, firm chin and strong whisker pads.